Vergina Sun: Ethnic Macedonian diaspora

 In 2018, IP Australia, the agency of the Australian Department of Industry, Innovation and Science responsible for administering the intellectual property rights in Australia, denied the World Macedonian Congress the right of registering and using the Vergina Sun on its trademark, citing the Paris Convention which recognizes the emblem as a national symbol of Greece.

+In 2026, an ethnic Macedonian community group in Melbourne was not allowed to parade with the Vergina Sun flag at the 2026 Moomba Festival, as the City of Melbourne had banned the display of cultural flags.

 Aromanians

 An eight-pointed version of the Vergina Sun has been used by some members of the stateless Balkan ethnic group of the Aromanians.
 According to University of Warwick professor Tom Winnifrith, some houses in Kruševo (Crushuva), a town in North Macedonia with a substantial Aromanian population, use star patterns resembling the Vergina Sun.
-Some Aromanians claim heritage from the Ancient Macedonians.
+Some Aromanians claim heritage from the ancient Macedonians.